VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels

+However, the semantic labels in existing chart corpora are often insufficient and sometimes unreliable for supporting various visualization tasks \cite{mystique,chen2023state}.
+According to two recent surveys~\cite{chen2023state,davila2020chart}, many corpora are not publicly available.
+The remaining ones typically have only high-level labels (e.g., chart types~\cite{battle2018beagle,savva_revision_2011} and chart area bounding boxes~\cite{deng_visimages_2022}).
+Although a few existing corpora do offer fine-grained labels, they often exhibit limited diversity in terms of the variety of chart-authoring tools and chart designs.
+This limited diversity hinders the generalizability of models built upon those corpora: they can easily fail when handling ``out-of-distribution (OOD)'' charts produced by other tools with inconsistent usage of SVG elements~\cite{structure2022Li} and grouping structures~\cite{mystique}.
+In general, existing chart corpora are inadequate to support the development of robust visualization applications.

-In this paper, we seek to address these limitations in chart corpora and contribute a diverse SVG chart corpus, \corpus, with multilevel fine-grained semantic labels. \corpus includes 942 real-world SVG charts~(also available in the raster image format) and their corresponding semantic labels.
-The charts are curated through a manual process with careful inspection.
-For each chart, multiple independent expert annotators use a semi-automated annotation tool to obtain the semantic labels, and the quality of the labels is controlled through consensus among these annotators.
+In this paper, we seek to address these limitations and contribute a diverse SVG chart corpus, \corpus, with multi-level fine-grained semantic labels. \corpus includes 942 real-world SVG charts and their corresponding multi-level semantic labels.
+The underlying data tables are also included if available (329 out of 942).
+The charts are collected through a manual process with careful inspection.
+For each chart, multiple independent expert annotators use a semi-automated annotation tool to obtain the semantic labels, and the quality of the labels is controlled through consensus among them.

 \corpus makes two key extensions over prior chart corpora.
 First, regarding corpus diversity, \corpus encompasses 40 chart types~(synthesized from three visualization typologies~\cite{chartmaker_dir,dataVizCata,dataVizProj}) produced by over 50 tools from hundreds of public online sources, featuring structural and stylistic design variations~(Section~\ref{sec:collecting}).
-Second, and more importantly, following the visualization object model~(VOM) proposed in the Manipulable Semantic Components~(MSC) representation~\cite{liu2024msc} that has been shown useful for several interactive visualization applications, each chart in \corpus is augmented with comprehensive semantic labels on its components, including each visual element's shape (e.g., rectangle, pie, polyline), role (e.g., main chart mark, axis path, legend tick, annotation), and bounding box, the hierarchical grouping of elements, the layout for each group, and visual encodings~(Section~\ref{sec:labeling}).
+Second, and more importantly, we identified a set of core components through a survey on existing visualization scene models~\cite{liu2024msc,satyanarayan_critical_2019,satyanarayan_vega-lite_2016,snyder_divi_2024} to augment each chart in \corpus with comprehensive semantic labels, including each visual element's shape (e.g., rectangle, pie, polyline), role (e.g., main chart mark, axis path, legend tick, annotation), and bounding box, the hierarchical grouping of elements, the layout for each group, and visual encodings~(Section~\ref{sec:deisredlabels}).
+In total, \corpus provides labels for $383,459$ visual elements.